k21971/EvilHack/doc/evilhack-changelog.md

 - Cancellation explodes magical traps
 - Falling through a hole or trap door will cause damage
 - Fix: drinking from a forge
+- Fix: fall depth from Castle to the Valley of the Dead